DiogoFilipeG/BOOKSTORE/README.md

 Below is a detailed description of the tasks, once your tasks are complete you may proceed to the section below.

+**GBI-000**
+  This task is for layout, basic app setup, install of librarys.

 **GBI-001**